 NOTES TO EDITORS

 About Fondation Louis Vuitton

-Fondation Louis Vuitton is a private cultural institution of public interest located in the Bois de Boulogne in Paris.
-It was founded thanks to the corporate philanthropy of the LVMH/Moët Hennessy Louis Vuitton Group and its Chairman, Bernard Arnault.
-The Foundation focuses exclusively on modern and contemporary artists and on introducing them to visitors from all over the world.
-It is one of France’s—and Europe’s—most important foundations.
+Fondation Louis Vuitton is a private cultural institution of public interest, located in the Bois de Boulogne in Paris.
+It was created through the corporate philanthropy of the LVMH/Moët Hennessy Louis Vuitton group and its CEO, Bernard Arnault.
+The Fondation focuses on modern and contemporary artists, which it presents to an international audience.
+It is one of the largest foundations in France and Europe.

-The building, conceived by architect Frank Gehry, represents its first artistic statement and through its originality is an important landmark of French and international urban heritage of the 21st century.
-The program aims to foster knowledge and presentation of contemporary art by building up a permanent collection of international art and a program of exhibition and commissioning of new works from contemporary artists.
+The building designed by architect Frank Gehry, constitutes the Fondation’s artistic manifesto and, through its originality, comprises a major expression of French and international urban heritage of the 21st century.
+The programming aims to foster knowledge and the presentation of contemporary art by constituting a permanent collection of artworks, developing an exhibition programme, and commissioning new works by contemporary artists.

-Through its collection and its programming, the Foundation is firmly rooted in the history of the artistic movements of the 20th and 21st centuries.
-It also strives to increase knowledge of the most contemporary creative artists and works, while emphasizing its attachment to dialogue and openness between the public, artists and intellectuals.
-This engagement goes hand-in-hand with a desire to help establish a strong and vibrant audit of modern art by organizing exhibitions enabling the widest possible public to “encounter” the artistic masterpieces of the 20th century.
+Through its collections and programming, the Fondation is deeply rooted in the history of the art movements of the 20th and 21st centuries.
+It also strives to enrich public knowledge of the most contemporary artists and artworks, while highlighting its attachment to creating a dialogue between audiences, artists, and intellectuals.
+This commitment goes hand in hand with the desire to contribute to establishing a strong and vivacious modern art scene; it is expressed through exhibitions enabling the widest possible audience to encounter the artistic masterpieces of the 20th century.